Oskarovsky/JavaExam/book/cheatsheet.md

 - enum values
 - `var` (if the type resolves to one of the preceding types)

+Note that the type of the selector expression cannot be `boolean`, `long`, or floating point.

+All case labels (including the `default` label) are optional and can be defined in any order in the `switch` block

 ### 3.2 SWITCH EXPRESSION
 - we can assign the result of a `switch` expression to a variable result
 - switch expressions execute exactly one branch and do not use break statements between case statements.
 - all case and default branches must return a data type that is compatible with the assignment
 - semicolon is required after each switch expression
 - case statements can take multiple values, separated by commas
 - all the branches of a `switch` expression that do not throw an exception must return a consistent data type (if the switch expression returns a value).
 - if the switch expression returns a value, then every branch that isn’t an expression must yield a value.
 - default branch is required unless all cases are covered or no value is returned.
+- `break` or a `return` statement is not allowed in a switch expression

 ```java
 int measurement = 10;
 int size = switch(measurement) {